abiola1864/udsi/README.md

 ## Author
 This workshop was authored by Abiola Oyebanjo.
 For any inquiries, please contact Abiola Oyebanjo at [abiola@empowerlocals.org](mailto:abiola@empowerlocals.org).

+## Sponsors

+The first edition is sponsored by the Center for Effective Global Action (CEGA), University of California, Berkeley as a Catalyst Fund for Abiola Oyebanjo.
+The local partner for this project is Empowerment for Local People Foundation, Nigeria.

 Enjoy the workshop and happy coding!